German bombing of Britain, 1914–1918: New year raids

 The naval airships also tried to raid London; on 4 June strong winds led the commander of L10 to misjudge his position and bomb Gravesend.
 L9 was also blown off course by the weather on the night of 6/7 June, attacking Hull instead of London and causing considerable damage.
-On the same night a raid by three Army Zeppelins also failed because of the weather; as the airships returned to Evere they ran into RNAS aircraft flying from Veurne, Belgium.
+On the same night a raid by three Army Zeppelins also failed because of the weather; as the airships returned to Evere they ran into RNAS aircraft flying from Veurne in Belgium.
 LZ38 was destroyed on the ground and LZ37 was intercepted in the air by Reginald Warneford in a Morane Parasol, who dropped six 20 lb Hales bombs on the Zeppelin, setting it on fire.
 LZ37 crashed into the convent school of Sint-Amandsberg; two nuns and all but one of the Zeppelin's crew died.
 Warneford was awarded the Victoria Cross for his achievement and Zeppelins were withdrawn from their bases in Belgium.